Kinetic Turbulence in Collisionless High-Beta Plasmas: Numerical experiments

 \subsubsection{Effective collisionality from pressure-stress evolution}

-In~\S\ref{sec:theory}, we showed that pressure anisotropy, in the absence of heat fluxes, evolves according to equation~\eqref{eqn:cgl}.
-Its magnitude grows with the local parallel rate of strain $S \equiv \ROS$, and is relaxed by collisions at the rate $\nu$.
+In~\S\ref{sec:theory}, we employed a simple model \eqref{eqn:cgl}, where pressure anisotropy grows with the local parallel rate of strain $S \equiv \ROS$, and is relaxed by Coulomb collisions between particles at the rate $\nu$.
 A common assumption in reduced fluid models, such as Braginskii MHD, is that the typical frequency of fluctuations satisfies $\omega \ll \nu$, so ${\rm d}\Delta/{\rm d}t$ is much smaller than other terms in \eqref{eqn:cgl}.
 Then $\Delta \simeq S/\nu$.
-To test whether such a closure works in kinetic high-$\beta$ turbulence, we plot in Figure~\ref{fig:phase_shift}a the spectra of $\Delta p$ (blue) and $p \ROS$ (red).
+To test whether such a closure works in kinetic high-$\beta$ turbulence, we plot in Figure~\ref{fig:phase_shift} the spectra of $\Delta p$ (blue) and $p \ROS$ (red).
 The spectrum of pressure anisotropy is multiplied by a coefficient $\langle\nu_{\rm eff} \rangle \sim 0.01 \Omega_{\rm i0}$, which is the value of $(p \ROS)_{\bs{k}}/\Delta p_{\bs{k}}$ averaged over scales satisfying $k_\perp \ell_{\nu,{\rm eff}} < 1$.
-In what follows, we refer to the latter [which we also label as $(p \ROS)_L/\Delta p_L$] as the ``Braginskii estimate,'' because the pressure anisotropy in a weakly collisional plasma when the fluid motions are incompressible is given by Braginskii~\cite{Braginskii1965} as $\Delta p = p\ROS/\nu$.
-Shaded regions indicate root-mean-square fluctuations in pressure anisotropy and rate of strain measured during the quasi-steady state.
+In what follows, we refer to the latter [which we also label as $(p \ROS)_L/\Delta p_L$] as the ``Braginskii estimate,'' because the pressure anisotropy in a weakly collisional plasma when the fluid motions are incompressible is given by Braginskii~\cite{Braginskii1965} as $\Delta p = p\ROS/\nu$. $\nu_{\rm eff}$ represents our approximation for the effective collisionality, which in our simulations is mediated by wave-particle interactions \footnote{A more detailed model for the effective collisionality will be presented in an upcoming publication by Bott et al.}.
+Shaded regions in Figure~\ref{fig:phase_shift} indicate root-mean-square fluctuations in pressure anisotropy and rate of strain measured during the quasi-steady state.
 The pressure-anisotropy spectrum follows the rate of strain down to the viscous scale, below which the pressure anisotropy starts to decrease while the parallel rate of strain increases.
 This increase corresponds to the injection of small-scale firehose fluctuations in quasi-steady state.

 Despite their being comparable in magnitude, $p \ROS$ and $\nu_{\rm eff} \Delta p$ are not directly proportional to one another, as in the standard Braginskii closure.
 Instead, there is a phase difference between the two, a feature that may be explained as follows.
 If the local rate of strain behaves as $S(t) = S_0 \exp(- {\rm i} \omega t)$, and $\Delta(t=0) = 0$, then equation~\eqref{eqn:cgl} has the simple solution